Looking for our VicRoads Driver Behaviour Change Programs? Please click here.

 Support for you

 Your needs are important too.
-There are special services available in Victoria that are there to help friends, family members, partners etc. of people who use alcohol and other drugs.
+There are special services available in Victoria that are there to help friends, family members, partners and other loved ones of people who use alcohol and other drugs, have mental health needs, or are experiencing family violence.
 These are free and confidential.
 These services can listen to your story and provide compassion, support and information based on what you’re experiencing.

 Family Drug Support